solids4foam/solids4foam/tutorials/solids/thermoelasticity/hotSphere/README.md

 - `nCorrectors`: this is the maximum number of outer correctors per time-step.
 If `nCorrectors` is reached, this means the equations have not converged to the required tolerance.
 - `solutionTolerance` and `alternativeTolerance`: these are solution tolerances for the outer corrector loop.
 Further details are given below.
-- Iterations will continue until either the D (and T) have converged to the specific **tolerances**, or the maximum number of correctors has been reached.
+- Iterations will continue until either the D (and T) have converged to the specific **tolerances** or the maximum number of correctors has been reached.
 - `infoFrequency`: this is the frequency that the outer loop residuals are printed to the standard output.

 ---

-## The mechanical law
+## The Mechanical Law

 A “solid” analysis requires the definition of the mechanical properties via the `mechanicalProperties` dictionary; in this case the `thermoLinearElastic` law is specified (Duhamel-Nuemann form of Hooke’s law):
 ![](images/sol_runcase_8.PNG)